yesgee/socialights/project-plan.md

 **Performance**

 * The system should identify that a user has entered the room within 30 seconds.
-* The system should send notification to the user within 30 seconds.
+* The system should send a notification to the user within 30 seconds after entering the coffee room.
 * The quiz game should start within 10 seconds after a user hits the play button.

 **Usability**